studnetze/studnetze-website/docs/networks/stuttgart_selfnet.md

 City, Stuttgart-Möhringen, Stuttgart Bad Cannstatt, Stuttgart Untertürkheim, Ludwigsburg and Esslingen are connected to the dormitory network.

+Currently only one dormitory in the inner city of Stuttgart is conncted using a wireless bridge and is planned for optical fiber connection in the future.

 - [Network details](https://www.selfnet.de/services/network.html)
 - [Dashboard](http://dashboard.selfnet.de)